Sultana Siddiqui

-Sultana Siddiqui also known as Sultana Apa (Sindhi: سلطانا آپي) is a Pakistani media mogul, television director, and producer who is the founder of Hum Network Limited.
+Sultana Siddiqui (Sindhi: سلطانه صديقي), also known as Sultana Apa (سلطانہ آپا), is a Pakistani media mogul, television director, and producer who is the founder of Hum Network Limited.

 Siddiqui is an active director of Hum Network Limited and the president of Hum Network Limited.

 By virtue of that she became the first woman in Pakistan to establish a TV station.

 Early life

 Sultana was born in Hyderabad, Sindh, into a Sindhi qazis (Muslim judges) family living there, Sultana being the seventh of ten children.
 She received her early education from government schools in Hyderabad.

 "Siddiqui was a tomboy.
 She would climb trees, challenge bullies and at times play truant.
 People who know her from those heady days say that she was the undisputed leader of kids in the neighbourhood".

 She aimed to do her Master's in comparative religion but stopped due to her marriage in 1966, which would end in a divorce after 7 years, and she would return to her family home with her three sons.

+Her brother, Mazhar-ul-Haq Siddiqui, was a civil servant and also served as the Board of director of Hum Network Limited died in February 2026.